-Just like you and I, beans can make dogs extremely gassy.
+Just like with humans, beans can make dogs extremely gassy.
 That is one of many reasons why it is important to not let your dog make a meal out of beans.
 Also, the protein in beans should not be used to substitute the animal protein that a dog needs.
 Even dry dog food is full of animal protein.

 Beans are also full of vitamins and minerals.
 They are also a significant source of fiber, which helps to regulate doggy blood sugar.
-There aren’t a lot of food that you can get at the grocer that is going to be as agreeable to the dog as m
+There aren’t a lot of food that you can get at the grocer that is going to be as agreeable to the dog as much as it is to yourself.

 Feeding Your Dog Beans

-When you decide to feed your dog beans, make sure that it is not canned beans.
+When you decide to feed your dog beans, don’t feed them canned beans.
 They are usually best served boiled or dry.
 If you do want to boil them and have never done so, check out this youtube video.
-Just make sure not to add anything but the beans.
+Be careful with what you add to the beans, as that would need to be taken on an ingredient by ingredient basis.
 Serving beans dry can be a reward/treat for a dog.
 Edamame is particularly great for this.
 And, you certainly can give your dog edamame.

 Which Beans Can Dogs Eat?